Skatteetaten/boober/README.md

   "groupId": "ske.aurora.openshift.referanse", //groupId for what to deploy "artifactId": "openshift-referanse-springboot-server", //artifactId for what to deploy "version": "0", //version to follow
-  "prometheus": { //where is prometheus located
+  "prometheus": { //where is prometheus located, this is the default
     "port": "8081",
     "path": "/prometheus"
   },